01binary/zeroweb/src/articles/inverse-kinematics.md

 We can model this in Matlab or Octave as follows:

 ```
-% Define the unknowns
+% Declare unknowns as symbols which are real numbers
 syms B1 B2 B3 real

-% Define the system of equations

-% All 3 batteries have a combined charge of 1600 Amps
+% Equation 1: All 3 batteries have a combined charge of 1600 Amps
 E1 = B1 + B2 + B3 == 1600

-% B2 has 128 Amps more than B3
+% Equation 2: B2 has 128 Amps more than B3
 E2 = B2 == B3 + 128

-% B1 has two times as much charge as B3
+% Equation 3: B1 has two times as much charge as B3
 E3 = B1 == B3 * 2
 ```